flomock/DeepLearn-Seq/README.md

 GridSearchOnServer.py
 - trains a GBM model

-the other methods are mainly copied from previos work from https://github.com/phiweger who used GBM to predict the host of a virus
+the other scripts are mainly copied from previos work from https://github.com/phiweger who used GBM to predict the host of a virus